-With support from Sheldrick Wildlife Trust, Big Life has lease agreements with hundreds of landowners in the conservancies, protecting thousands of acres of critical wildlife habitat.
-These lease payments are intended to limit destructive development of the land, other than that which is compatible with conservation and pastoralism and made possible thanks to the Sheldrick Wildlife Trust.
+With past support from Sheldrick Wildlife Trust, Big Life has lease agreements with hundreds of landowners in the conservancies, protecting thousands of acres of critical wildlife habitat.
+These lease payments are intended to limit destructive development of the land, other than that which is compatible with conservation and pastoralism, and are now made possible thanks to Aquilia Foundation.